AgoraIO-Community/VideoUIKit-ReactNative/README.md

 If you created the Agora App in secured mode, you'll need to pass in an `rtcToken` and an `rtmToken` to the `connectionData` prop.
 Alternatively, you can deploy the one-click [token server](https://github.com/AgoraIO-Community/agora-token-service) and pass in the `tokenUrl`, the UIKit then automatically fetches and manages the tokens.

 ### Demo Project
-There's a React Native UIKit demo [here](https://github.com/AgoraIO-Community/ReactNative-UIKit-example), and one with typescript [here](https://github.com/AgoraIO-Community/ReactNative-UIKit-example/tree/typescript).
+There's a React Native VideoUIKit demo [here](https://github.com/AgoraIO-Community/ReactNative-UIKit-example), and one with typescript [here](https://github.com/AgoraIO-Community/ReactNative-UIKit-example/tree/typescript).

 ### Instructions for running on Android: